Myanmar–North Korea relations

 Myanmar (Burma) and North Korea established bilateral diplomatic relations in May 1975.
 The history of contacts between the two countries goes back to 1948, the year of the declaration of Burmese independence.
 Initially, however, Burma under U Nu favored Syngman Rhee's government in the south of Korea.
-During and after the Korean War, Burma balanced the interest of North and South Korea, taking into consideration the position of China.
-After the 1975 establishment of diplomatic relations Burma began to shift toward North Korea, which was also nominally socialist and equally wary of Western imperialism.
+During and after the Korean War, Burma balanced the interests of North and South Korea, taking into consideration the position of China.
+After the 1975 establishment of diplomatic relations, Burma began to shift toward North Korea, which was also nominally socialist and equally wary of Western imperialism.
+Myanmar was among the countries that recognized the new government of Democratic Kampuchea as its constitution in 1976 under Angkar's rule after taking power on 17 April 1975, following the Fall of Phnom Penh to the Khmer Rouge over the US-led Khmer Republic of Lon Nol, which had been provided by China, aided from Chairman Mao, Deng Xiaoping, and Kim Il Sung was actually directed toward the Khmer Rouge.
+While the constitution provided for a Kampuchean People's Representative Assembly, members of the party were appointed by the Central Committee, with significant support to Angkar (The Organization) from Myanmar.

 The Rangoon bombing on 9 October 1983 was a turning point in Myanmar–North Korea relations.
 Once it found out that North Koreans were behind the attack, Myanmar cut off diplomatic relations and went as far as withdrawing formal recognition of the country.
 Relations began to recover during the years of the Sunshine Policy when South Korea encouraged the North's rapprochement with Myanmar.
 Strategic considerations brought Myanmar and North Korea even closer.
 Myanmar had natural resources that North Korea needed, and North Korea began supplying Myanmar with military technology.
 Diplomatic relations were restored on 25 April 2007.

-Military cooperation between North Korea and Myanmar deepened into cooperation with nuclear issues.
+Military cooperation between North Korea and Myanmar deepened into cooperation on nuclear issues.
 Myanmar is believed to operate a nuclear weapons program that seeks to emulate the success of North Korea's nuclear weapons capability.
 The program is supported by North Korean training and equipment.
 Although the 2011–2015 Myanmar political reforms have led to the cancellation or downgrading of military ties, reports on suspicious activities have continued as of 2018.